-If the Office of Financial Assistance determines that the academic progress standards can be waived for one semester, the student will be placed on Financial Aid Probation.
-At the end of the probationary semester, the Office of Financial Assistance will determine if academic progress requirements have been met.
+At the end of the probationary semester, the Office of Financial Assistance will determine if academic progress requirements have been met or if the student continues on the path of the designated academic plan.
 If requirements have been met, the probationary status will be removed.
-If academic requirements have not been met, the student will be placed on financial aid suspension.
+If academic requirements have not been met, and the student has deviated from the academic plan, the student may not receive Federal or need-based Villanova University funds for the following semester.